 NINE MILE BEACH

-A short distance from the popular seaside town of Swansea is Nine Mile Beach.
-The longest beach on the East Coast that curves for around 13 kilometres facing due south into Great Oyster Bay.
-Swansea is known to have some of the prettiest Tasmania beaches along this stretch of the coast, including Jubilee, Kelvedon and Spiky.
+A short distance from the famous seaside town of Swansea is Nine Mile Beach.
+The longest beach on the East Coast of Tasmania that curves for around 13 kilometres facing due south into Great Oyster Bay.
+Swansea is known to have some of the prettiest Tasmanian beaches along this stretch of the coast, including Jubilee, Kelvedon and Spiky.
 As one of Tasmania’s oldest towns, rich in history with an array of accommodation options, cafes and restaurants it is a popular seaside town for travellers.

 ESSENTIAL PACKING ITEMS FOR THE BEACH